IanWold/ianwold.github.io/Site/Posts/my_continuing_descent_into_madness.md

 Like a frog in boiling water, this has all happened to me gradually and I barely registered this transformation.
 I would come across an extension like [Background](https://marketplace.visualstudio.com/items?itemName=Katsute.code-background]) for VS Code and install it, not thinking twice that now all of my code has pretty space images behind it.
 But I need to acknowledge it now, lest you too might fall into this trap.

 I've gone mad and I see no end in sight.
-At what point I'll start using Arch or take a job writing Haskell whitepapers I do not know.
+Will I start using Arch?
+Will I switch to Neovim?
+Will I take a job writing Haskell whitepapers?
+I do not know.